larsiusprime/landisabigdeal.com/public/_research.md

 </p>

 <p>
 So how do we actually achieve LVT policies in practice?
 Aren't there a host of political obstacles?
 And isn't the U.S. congress perpetually stuck in partisan gridlock where almost nothing gets done?
-How could this ever get done?
+How could this ever move forward?
 </p>

 <p>
 Like this:
 <ul>
-<li>Bottom-up, not top-down; start local
+<li>Bottom-up, not top-down.
 <li>Identify municipalities already friendly to the idea
 <li>Identify practical obstacles that stand in the way
 <li>Overcome those obstacles